Investin-pro/Investin_docs/docs/investor.md

 The investors have the option to recieve their investment according to fund allocation which is the cheapest option to withdraw or they can provide the token in which they would like to get their investment withdrawn from fund.
 `There is no lockup period investors remain in full control of funds and can deposit/withdraw at their convenience.`

-=== "Layer 1"
+=== "Solidity"

     ``` yaml
     function partialWithdraw(uint _tokenId, uint128 _amount, bool allTokens) external
     ```

-=== "Layer 2"
+=== "Solana"

     ```yaml
-    comming soon on a rollup near you
+    coming soon
     ```

 ## Fees

 * Management fee

-    A 2% upfront management fee is deducted on each successful investment which is given to the manager who uses the fees to manage expenses of running the fund which includes transferring tokens to fund contract and calling swap functions to trade using amm's.
+    A 2% upfront management fee is deducted on each successful investment out of which 1% s given to the manager who uses the fees to manage expenses of running the fund which includes transferring tokens to fund contract and calling swap functions to trade using amm's.
 The management fee won't be deducted if the investor withdraws their investment before the manager moves tokens to their fund contract.

 * Performance fee

     The managers can only collect their performance fee if they reach the minimum return on investment they set, this minimum ROI is range bound and can be anywhere between 5-50%.
 If the manager makes less than the ROI they set, the investors won't be charged any performance fee and can withdraw at any time.
 This system of reaching minimum ROI thereby only encourages managers to make more profits and creates a positive feedback loop.

-=== "Layer 1"
+=== "Solidity"

     ``` yaml
     function getFundDetails() external view returns